rubenmesserschmidt/Section-Box_docs/docs/source/panel.rst

  :Hide: Toggle whether the bounding box of the section box should be visible or not.
 This won't affect the visibility of the sections made from the box.

- :Reload: (:ref:`Collection Section Box <From Collection>` only!)
+ :Reload: (Collection Section Boxes only!)
 When changing the content of the collection of a Collection Section Box use this feature to include/exclude the added/removed objects from the section box.

 |
 **Operators**

  Manage your section box list with the following features.

- :Add: :ref:`Create <Create Section Box>` a section box based just like when creating through the *Object Context Menu*.
+ :Add: :ref:`Create` a section box based just like when creating through the *Object Context Menu*.

- :Remove: :ref:`Delete <Delete Section Box>` the selected section box.
+ :Remove: :ref:`Delete` the selected section box.

  :Move: Either move entries up or down in the list.